 In the north-west of the country, you have the Westfjords, which is one of the least visited areas by tourists.
 This means less competition for photo spots and fewer vehicles in shots.
 One of Iceland’s most famous waterfalls, Dynjandi is found within Iceland's Westfjords and is loved by photographers.

 Traveling along the north coast brings you to Lake Mývatn, a volcanic lake renowned for its beauty.
 Mývatn is also known as the northern lights capital of Iceland.
 Heading into the interior will bring you to Landmannalaugar, the site of Iceland’s multi-colored rhyolite mountains.
 This is an area worth hiking around to explore.

 Then we have the capital region.
 Some beautiful shots can be taken from Reykjavík, including of Esja, the mountain range 10km north of the capital.
 Why not hike up Esja and take a picture of the city below from the top?

 Let’s not forget Iceland’s fauna.
-This country has the largest population of puffins on earth; around 60% of the world’s puffins come here to breed.
+This country has the largest population of atlantic puffins on earth; around 60% of the world’s puffins come here to breed.
 These unique-looking birds are not frightened of humans and so are happy to stand and pose for pictures.
 Then there are the ravens; super-intelligent, black-feathered birds who have an important role in Norse mythology.
 They can be spotted easily in urban areas around the country in winter, resting on rooftops or lampposts.
 Seals frequent Jökulsárlón glacier lagoon and often pop their heads up to see what the humans are up to.
-Several species of whale make Iceland’s coastlines their home at certain times of the year, feeding on the abundant fish.
+Finally, with a bit of luck you can spot up a dozen different species of whales in Iceland, as they make the island's coastlines their home at certain times of the year, feeding on the abundant fish.

 Samuel Hogarth, Reykjavik Cars.